 -

-Cultural and historical references
+Cultural and historical allusions

-3.3 Brand DNA & Market Positioning
+3.3 Brand DNA and Market Positioning

 -

-Continuous repeats
+Continuous repetition

 -